The main treatments for post-traumatic stress disorder (PTSD) are:

 There are 3 main types of psychological therapies used to treat people with PTSD:

-Trauma-focused CBT uses a range of psychological techniques to help you come to terms with the traumatic event.
+Trauma-focused CBT uses a range of psychological techniques to help you come to terms with what happened.

-For example, your therapist may ask you to confront your traumatic memories by thinking about your experience in detail.
+For example, your therapist may ask you to engage with your traumatic memories by thinking about your experience in detail.
 During this process your therapist helps you cope with any distress you feel.
 They will identify any unhelpful thoughts you have about the experience.

 Your therapist can help you gain control of your fear and distress.
 They can do this by changing the negative way you think about your experience.
 For example, feeling you're to blame for what happened or fear that it may happen again.